• Home

 1. Choose a Trained Professional

 Selecting an experienced permanent makeup artist with credible certifications and a robust portfolio is critical.
-Skilled artists know the correct techniques to minimize skin trauma and use high-quality pigments.
+Skilled artists know the correct techniques to minimize skin trauma and use high-quality pigments that reduce the risk of hyperpigmentation.

 2. Follow Aftercare Instructions